World Vegetarian Day 2025: Benefits, History & Recipes

 - Breakfast: Pancakes or chia pudding + fruit

-- Lunch: Big “clean out the fridge” salad (greens + leftover veggies + chickpeas/tofu)
+- Lunch: Big “clean out the fridge” salad (greens + leftover vegetables + chickpeas or tofu)

-- Dinner: Simple curry (chickpeas or tofu + curry paste + coconut milk optional) over rice
+- Dinner: Simple curry (chickpeas or tofu + curry paste + optional coconut milk) over rice

 - Snack: Hummus + crackers